redwanUGA/test_my_agnnet_4/README.md

    ```bash
    pip install -r requirements.txt
    ```
-  `run_all_experiments.sh` installs the PyTorch Geometric extensions (`torch-scatter`, `torch-sparse`, `pyg_lib`, etc.) after ensuring they match the detected PyTorch/CUDA version.
-On ARM systems where the `pyg_lib` wheel is not available, the script skips it automatically.
-  If you install requirements manually you can omit these optional packages or install them separately.
-When the extensions are missing, a slower fallback loader implemented in pure Python will be used.
+  Note: Some PyTorch Geometric extensions (e.g., torch-scatter, torch-sparse) may require CUDA-specific wheels.
+If needed, install them separately to match your Torch/CUDA version.
+When these extensions are missing, a slower fallback loader implemented in pure Python may be used.
 2. Download the datasets from the provided Google Drive folder by following [DOWNLOAD_INSTRUCTIONS.md](DOWNLOAD_INSTRUCTIONS.md).
    The archives will create a `simple_data/` directory containing `.pt` files.
 3. Run an experiment: